shiyonglu/SecDATAVIEW/README.md

 SecDATAVIEW: A Secure Big Data Workflow Management System for Heterogeneous Computing Environments
 ==================================================================================================
 SecDATAVIEW is a secure big data workflow management system compatible with the heterogeneous computing environment.
 It leverages hardware-assisted TEEs such as Intel SGX and AMD SEV to protect the execution of workflows in the untrusted cloud.
-The SecDATAVIEW paper is appeared in proceedings of The 35th Annual Computer Security Applications Conference (ACSAC'19), San Juan, Puerto Rico, December, 2019.
+The SecDATAVIEW paper has appeared in proceedings of The 35th Annual Computer Security Applications Conference (ACSAC'19), San Juan, Puerto Rico, December 2019.
 You may access paper here https://dl.acm.org/doi/10.1145/3359789.3359845 The first release of SecDATAVIEW implemented the artifacts of the ACSAC'19 paper.
 You may download and use the first release corresponding to ACSAC'19 paper.
-We have enhanced the SecDATAVIEW with additional security measurements to address the attacks that maninly fake the presence of TEE with leveraging real-time Intel-based SGX attestation and attacks that mainly happen after the workflow execution is finished (e.g., when data owner shutdown VPCs and left the cloud environments).
-All together is availabe as current edition.
-A new paper regarding modifications with set of aditional exprimental results is curently under review.
+We have enhanced the SecDATAVIEW with additional security measurements to address the attacks that mainly fake the presence of TEE with leveraging real-time Intel-based SGX attestation and attacks that mainly happen after the workflow execution is finished (e.g., when data owner shutdown VPCs and left the cloud environments).
+All together is available as the current edition.
+A new paper regarding modifications with a set of additional experimental results is currently under review.
 We will provide the venue name and the link to the paper later here.

 Seqence diagram of new Workflow Code Provisioning and Communication (WCPAC) protocol
 ------------------------------------------------------------------------------------